Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Complete point diffraction with respect to a given van Hove sequence

-\begin{remark} (a) We could replace the assumption that $\mu$ is translation bounded by the assumption that $\mu$ is positive.
-The proof would proceed along the very same lines with Proposition \ref{prop-compute-autocorrelation} and Proposition \ref{prop:translation-bounded-admissible} replaced by Proposition \ref{prop:positive-admissible}.

-(b) In the situation of the theorem the Fourier--Bohr coefficients $a_{\chi}^\cA(\mu)$ are exactly the abstract Fourier--Bohr coefficients appearing in Theorem \ref{thm:a-representation-besicov}.
+\begin{remark} \phantom{XX} \begin{itemize} \item[(a)] We could replace the assumption that $\mu$ is translation bounded by the assumption that $\mu \ast \varphi$ belongs to $BC^2_{\cA} (G)$ for all $\varphi \in\Cc (G)$ and that either $\mu$ is positive or $\supp(\mu)$ is uniformly discrete.
+The proof proceeds along the very same lines with Proposition \ref{prop-compute-autocorrelation} and Proposition \ref{prop:translation-bounded-admissible} replaced by Corollary \ref{prop:positive-admissible} or Corollary~\ref{prop:unif disc-admissible}. \item[(b)] In the situation of Theorem~\ref{Bap and BT}, the Fourier--Bohr coefficients $a_{\chi}^\cA(\mu)$ are exactly the abstract Fourier--Bohr coefficients appearing in Theorem \ref{thm:a-representation-besicov}.
 Hence, they satisfy the following square summability type condition: For all $\varphi \in \Cc(G)$, we have